Concierge Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for concierges in Florida?

 Large hotel chains and resort operators are the most active sponsors for concierge roles in Florida.
-Marriott International, Hilton Worldwide, Four Seasons, Hyatt, and Ritz-Carlton properties in Miami, Orlando, and Tampa have documented H-1B and other visa filings for hospitality professionals.
+Marriott International, Hilton Worldwide, Four Seasons, Hyatt, and Ritz-Carlton properties in Miami, Orlando, and Tampa have documented H-1B visa and other visa filings for hospitality professionals.
 Independent luxury boutique hotels and cruise line shore operations in Port Everglades and PortMiami also appear in DOL labor condition application records for concierge positions.

 Which visa types are most common for concierge roles in Florida?